BIG GUNS TARGET BOOMING FALKIRK PROPERTY MARKET

 Matthew Gray, Group Property Director with Hunters, said: “We have spent the last four years painstakingly building up our reputation for quality and that has taken a great deal of talent and extremely hard work.

-“You cannot overplay the role of a good professional estate agent because quite simply they can earn a client thousands of pounds extra by helping sell their home for the best possible price.
+“You cannot overplay the role of a good professional estate agent because quite simply they can earn a client thousands of pounds extra by helping sell their property to some Miami Florida home buyers for the best possible price.
 That has been the most important factor in our successful formula.

 “We are delighted we will now offer those services in Falkirk, because we are convinced it is an exciting and fast-growing market.
 More importantly, we know we can make a real difference by providing a genuine alternative to what is currently on offer in the town.